qiskit-community/qiskit-alt/README.md

 * "compilation" has different meanings in Julia.
 Code is always precompiled and cached in a `.ji` file.
 What happens during precompilation is described [here](https://julialang.org/blog/2021/01/precompile_tutorial/).
 But, this is not the kind of compilation we are considering here.

-* **AS NOTED ABOVE**, you have to rename or delete the system image in `./sys_image/sys_qiskit_alt.so` if you later want to use a different version or location of Julia.

 ## Using qiskit_alt